dtapuska/iframe-freeze/README.md

 documens wish to control pausing the media themselves it is suggested that they do that in their freeze and resume events.

+Same origin or different origin iframes should be treated the same according to this policy.
+Same origin documents could present problems being directly scriptable from the parent frame.
+However, since the policy is explicitly opt-in it is a negotiation between a embedder and embeddee.

 ## Feature Policy

 Introduce two feature policy values: